 In the startup world, time is money.
 If you don’t launch your product or service fast enough, another company may beat you to the punch.
 Even if you get to market first, inefficient development processes may prevent you from rolling out new features when your customers need them most.

-DevOps implementation makes it much easier to keep up with rapid technological development.
-It can also improve operational efficiency by speeding up development without using extra resources.
+DevOps implementation makes it much easier to keep up with the Software Joneses.
+You're also speeding up development without using extra resources.

 The Building Blocks of DevOps for Startups